 So you've finally decided you like the idea of investing in a synthetic ice rink for your hockey player or figure skater so they can enjoy ice skating at home.
 Then as you start to do your research you quickly become overwhelmed and wonder which way to turn after trying to educate yourself on what is truly the "Best" product available at a reasonable price.

-When things start to get a little crazy it's always best to take a step and evaluate the reasons why you started your search in the first place.
+When things start to get a little crazy it's always best to take a step back and evaluate the reasons why you started your search in the first place.
 This can help you access what makes the most sense moving forward BEFORE buying your synthetic ice rink.

 There are four basic questions you need to ask yourself before buying a synthetic ice rink: